warpdriven/vsr-rest-api-doc/source/index.html.md

 If you try to add the same products more than once, you will receive the response with nothing.

 <aside class="success">
 Our service is able to detect any product change in the attribute level, which means delta data.
-In this way, insert API should only be used to add new products or products with any attibutes change.
+In this way, insert API should only be used to add new products or products with any attibutes changed.
 </aside>

 ## Update Products